12gabriel3/easy-esi/docs/source/testing.rst

 Testing degraded responses
 --------------------------

-Use :class:`FallbackResultBravadoResponseMock` to test :ref:`fallback results <fallback_results>`.
+Use :class:`FallbackResultEasyEsiResponseMock` to test :ref:`fallback results <fallback_results>`.
 It works similarly, but you don't have to pass the result to the constructor, since your fallback result callback will determine the result.
 Let's add another test to verify our fallback result code path works properly:

 .. code-block:: python

-    from bravado.testing.response_mocks import FallbackResultBravadoResponseMock
+    from easy_esi.testing.response_mocks import FallbackResultEasyEsiResponseMock

     from example import get_available_pet_photos

     def test_get_available_pet_photos_fallback_result(mock_client):
         mock_client.pet.findPetsByStatus.return_value\
-            .response = FallbackResultBravadoResponseMock()
+            .response = FallbackResultEasyEsiResponseMock()

         pet_photos = get_available_pet_photos()

         assert list(pet_photos) == []

-Note that you can pass in a custom exception instance to :class:`.FallbackResultBravadoResponseMock` if you need to trigger specific exception handling in your fallback result callback.
+Note that you can pass in a custom exception instance to :class:`.FallbackResultEasyEsiResponseMock` if you need to trigger specific exception handling in your fallback result callback.

 Setting custom response metadata
 --------------------------------

-Both :class:`.BravadoResponseMock` as well as :class:`.FallbackResultBravadoResponseMock` accept an optional ``metadata`` argument.
-Just pass in an instance of :class:`.BravadoResponseMetadata` that you'd like to be used.
+Both :class:`.EasyEsiResponseMock` as well as :class:`.FallbackResultEasyEsiResponseMock` accept an optional ``metadata`` argument.
+Just pass in an instance of :class:`.EasyEsiResponseMetadata` that you'd like to be used.
 A default one will be provided otherwise.